Sheihesinusslon/apps/README.md

 I have no educational background in this department,
-but I'm keepin up, using Universities lectures as well as some great free web resources like Codeacademy, FreeCodeCamp and Codewars.
+but I'm keepin up, using lectures as well as some great free web resources like Codeacademy, FreeCodeCamp, Stepik and Codewars.
 My finished courses are listed down bellow.